iop-apl-uw/ad2cp_python/ReadMe.md

 the required packages for this software are included in the basestation3 `requirements.txt` file, so by following the basestation3 setup the correct packages will be installed.

-To enable this processing code to be run as part of the basestation3 conversion, add the extensions:
+To enable this processing code to be run as part of the basestation3 conversion, add the extension:

 	adcp/BaseADCP.py